 Similar to what can be noticed in many provincial towns, landlords at Trier chose to decorate their homes with coloured mosaics, whereas in Rome black and white mosaics were popular even for the most luxury buildings e.g. Terme di Caracalla.

-The hall was rectangular, but it had an apse at its end for the landlord and his close relatives or guests.
-See a similar design in the floor mosaic of a hall at Vienne.
+The hall was rectangular, but it had an apse at its end for the landlord and his close relatives or guests, a design which can be seen in floor mosaics at Bad Kreuznach, Vienne and Lullingstone in Kent.
 Mosaics depicting sages or poets have been found in many parts of the Empire (e.g. at Baalbek), but that at Trier calls to mind a mosaic at Autun, north of Lyon which is specifically dedicated to Greek philosophers.
 The two mosaics show that, although the two towns were far away from Rome and Greece, their wealthiest citizens were imbibed with classic culture.

 Mosaics depicting: (left) Polydus, the winner of a chariot race; (right) a "pankration" match

-The mosaic portraying Polydus is extremely similar to a mosaic found in Spain at Merida where in addition to the charioteer also the (white) horse on the far left of the chariot is named.
+The mosaic portraying Polydus is extremely similar to a mosaic found in Spain at Merida; in both the lead horse is named in addition to the charioteer.
 The race was anticlockwise and this horse was the most important one because it had a leading role at turning points.
-In the mosaic at Trier the horse Compressore (Squeezer) wears a chest strap as sign of its role.
+At Trier the horse Compressor (Squeezer) wears a chest strap as sign of its role.
 You may wish to see a mosaic at Lyon depicting a chariot race.

-A large mosaic at Nennig, near Trier shows several scenes of fights in the amphitheatre, but not that depicted in this fragment; it originated from pankration, a competition between two wrestlers which was admitted to the Greek Olympic Games in 648 BC.
-In Rome it lost its athletic contest significance and it became very harmful because of boxing equipment which increased the effect of the blows.
+A large mosaic at Nennig, near Trier shows several scenes of fights in the amphitheatre, but not that depicted in this fragment; it originated from pankration, a contest between two wrestlers which was admitted to the Greek Olympic Games in 648 BC.
+In Rome it lost its original significance and it became very harmful because of boxing equipment which increased the effect of the blows.
 An impressive bronze statue in Rome shows an old boxer at rest.

 Fresco depicting Medea poisoning the snake guarding the Golden Fleece to help Jason; see another event of the life of Medea in a fresco at Pompeii